-helen richey (1909 – 1947) was a pioneering female aviator ... she was the first woman to be hired as a pilot by a commercial airline in the united states ... the first woman sworn in to pilot air mail and was one of the first female flight instructors.
+Helen Richey (1909 – 1947) was a pioneering female aviator and the first woman to be hired as a pilot by a commercial airline in the United States.
+Richey also was the first woman sworn in to pilot air mail and one of the first female flight instructors.
 American Heroine.
 The kind of Woman You want Your Daughter to know about and say, "Mommy, when I grow up, I want to be just like Her."

 Famous women pilots preparing to take part in the 1934 Memorial Day air races at Dycer Airport.
 In front row kneeling is Gladys O’Donnell, who last year entered seven races and won six.
 Seated is Ruth Elder, famous flying beauty.
 Standing left to right: Kay Van Doozer, Myrtle D. Mims and Clema Granger.